 But this reinsertion of governments is of a very different sort from the earlier state-centered and largely domestic types.
 Today it calls for multilateral and internationalist measures.
 A good case in point is the recent announcement by the US, Britain, and the EU of legislative and regulatory measures aimed at the financial transactions of terrorists.7Other ways in which governments are now expected to intervene where they had been pushed out or asked to exit, are particular types of subsidies, such as those to the airlines, Keynesian-style fiscal and monetary policies, and taking over sensitive private sectors, such as airport security screening.
 They will use the Financial Action Task Force (FATF), the world’s main anti-money laundering body, to seek agreement from its 31 member countries to join the effort to make a new set of rules binding on members and the rest of the world.8The UN passed a convention in 1999 aimed at suppressing and criminalizing the financing of terrorism and at the sharing of pertinent information after September 11.

 This convention has gained new importance.
-Governments are asked to take on legal powers to freeze terrorists assets, and to include in this effort not only mainstream banking but also money-service businesses, such as the “hawala” system, which is Islam’s version of the correspondent banking of medieval Europe’s Lombards.
+Governments are asked to take on legal powers to freeze terrorist assets and to include in this effort not only mainstream banking but also money-service businesses, such as the “hawala” system, which is Islam’s version of the correspondent banking of medieval Europe’s Lombards.

 The debt trap: Breeding despair